 If I join a chapter, am I going to be hazed?

 Hazing is a violation of local and federal laws, as well as university policies (see Code of Student Conduct).
 Every inter/national fraternity or sorority has banned hazing, and each chapter is obligated to comply with these regulations.
 All chapters will have a period of membership where new members will learn what it means to be a member of the chapter, covering topics from the history of the organization to learning the Greek alphabet.
 This is usually a 4-8 week program and upon its completion, new members will participate in a ceremony (often called Initiation) where they will become "full" or "active" members of the organization.

 Who is actually in charge of the fraternities and sororities?

-Each fraternity or sorority chapter will have their own officers to oversee their internal affairs, and often have their own set of alumni advisors.
-Additionally, each fraternity or sorority at Ohio University is overseen by a governing council, and every chapter also has an on-campus advisor, usually a faculty or staff members.
+Each fraternity or sorority chapter or colony will have their own officers to oversee their internal affairs, and often have their own set of alumni advisors.
+Additionally, each fraternity or sorority at Ohio University is overseen by a governing council, and every chapter also has an on-campus advisor, usually a faculty or staff member.
 Every chapter also belongs to a larger national organization, that will often send representatives to check on the chapter's performance (visits vary but will typically occur once a semester or once an academic year).
 Additionally, these inter/national organizations are all a part of larger, umbrella organizations that oversee various policies and expectations surrounding such items as recruitment.
-Finally, there is an office within the Campus Involvement Center responsible for the oversight of the Greek system.
+Finally, there the Sorority & Fraternity Life office within the Campus Involvement Center responsible for the oversight of the fraternal system.
 The office has staff members who work with the chapters and governing councils on such items as programming, academics, and general advising needs.